krfong916/swe-ultimate-funk-mix/front-end/javascript/this_objects_and_classes.md

 # This, objects, and es6 classes

 ### Summary
 In this document, we will cover the `this` keyword, object prototypes, uses of `.call()` and `.apply()`, lexical `this`, arrow functions, es6 classes, object behavior delegation, some class theory, and objects-linking-other-objects.
-Our motivation is to learn these concepts is that we must know the finer points of object creation, assignment of values, and behavior delegation in order to better understand Javascript.
+In order for us to better understand Javascript, we must know the finer points of how object creation, assignment of values, and behavior delegation works in this language.

 ### This
 The `this` keyword is a special mechanism in Javascript - it allows us to implicitly pass reference values to other objects.